spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

 ```
 As before, this new file must be referenced in the profile root file.
 We decide
 to upload it to the same folder on our webserver under the filename
 `john-doe-posts`.
-So we extend the profile root file as:
+So we extend the profile root file with a `postsEndpoint`:
 ```json
 {
     "ver": "0.3",